UNDERSTANDING YOUR OPTIONS

 At Amato Family Law, we work to keep the overall emotional health of families in mind during these transitions while coming to the best possible resolution for our clients.

-Our family law firm offers mediation, collaborative law and litigation experience in matters such as divorce, custody, modifications and paternity.
+Our family law firm offers 30 years of mediation and collaborative law experience in matters such as divorce, custody, modifications and paternity.
 We understand the situation you’re in and will assist you in understanding the issues and finding solutions that work for you and your family as we navigate the legal process.

 If there is high conflict in your family or relationship or if you have no confidence in the integrity of your spouse, then litigation may be appropriate.
 While the adversarial process can be stressful and destructive to parenting relationships, it offers the availability of formal discovery processes and the option of a judge making decisions for you if you and your spouse are unable to come to an agreed upon resolution.